 Mental Health Sites

 A survey by the charity, MIND, found across the UK's GP surgeries that 40% of appointments involve mental health.
-There are many factors that can affect this such as housing, addiction and social pressures.
+There are many factors that can affect your mental health such as housing, addiction and social pressures.
 Below are some links to provide some guidance on what support is available in Brighton and Hove.

 If you would like to book a mental health appointment please call the surgery on 01273 523 623 during our opening hours.